cyruscyliu/cyruscyliu.github.io/index.md

 Computer Science of Zhejiang University (ZJU), Hangzhou, China.
 I'm now visiting HEXHIVE at École polytechnique fédérale de Lausanne (EPFL), Lausanne, Switzerland.
 My research interests include system and software security.
 I currently focus on hypervisor fuzzing.
-When I am free, I like talking, reading, and learning new skills.
+When I am free, I like chatting, reading, and learning new skills.
 On weekends, I will do exercises or outdoor activities.
 It is welcome to contact me by email at cyruscyliu@gmail.com.